dpage/django-react/README.md

 ## TODO

-* Fix async issue when closing the login dialogue
 * Remove login dialogue from menu item to fix tab navigation
 * Move to using a separate context for user state
 * Move authentication code out of App.jsx.